 Exercising regularly and being fit can have a very positive effect on your health and well being from giving you more energy to developing a stronger immune system.
-Getting fit and staying fit isn’t always easy though as there is so much information available regarding exercise that sometimes you can get bogged down in all the details so follow these simple tips to get the most from your exercise routine.
+Getting fit and, more importantly, keeping fit isn’t always easy though as there is so much information available regarding exercise that sometimes you can get bogged down in all the details so follow these simple tips to get the most from your exercise routine.

 1) Do your cardio

 20 minutes of cardio three times a week will improve your fitness, can make you healthier and help you control your weight.
 Exercise at a moderate intensity of 60 to90% of your maximum heart rate for best results.

 Weight training will strengthen not only your muscles your bones and ligaments.
 Regular strength training can improve your posture, improve your muscle tone and help with weight loss by elevating your metabolism.

 Regular stretching will stop your muscles from shortening as you age and may reduce the likelihood of suffering from back pain caused by spending too much time sitting down.

 4) Develop your core

 A strong core (the muscles that make up your abdominals and lower back) will make everyday activities like lifting and doing chores much easier and can keep your back healthy and pain-free.